ahicks92/fastnet/specification.md

 To establish a connection, a server must generate an unsigned 64-bit integer ID.
 This ID must be unique among all currently-established connections to said server.
 It must then encode and send the connected packet and immediately notify the application that a connection was established.
-If the server continues to receive the connection request packet, it must continue to respond with the connected packet but do nothing further; it is possible for the client to not yet know that it is connected due to packet loss.
+If the server continues to receive the connect packet, it must continue to respond with the connected packet but do nothing further; it is possible for the client to not yet know that it is connected due to packet loss.

 This specification reserves ID 0 for "no ID".
 A server must never use an ID of 0 for a connection.
 This enables implementations to use ID 0 for internal purposes, though no other meaning is assigned to it by this specification.